How to open a business bank account

 How long does it take to open a business bank account?

-Opening an online business bank account takes a matter of minutes, as long as you have the right details and documents to hand.
+Opening an online business bank account takes just minutes, so long as you have the right details and documents to hand.

-Find out moreWhat is the best business bank account for a sole trader?
+What’s the best business bank account for small business?

 Look past the offers and assess which accounts offer your business the best value in the long term.